-The amounts reported in the accompanying PFC Schedule agrees to or can be reconciled with amounts reported within the County's financial statements.
-Passenger Facility Charges are reported principally in the County's financial statements as nonoperating revenues and restricted cash and investments in the Airport Enterprise Fund.
+The amounts reported in the accompanying PFC Schedule agree to or can be reconciled with amounts reported within the County's financial statements.
+Passenger Facility Charge revenue is reported in the County's financial statements as nonoperating revenues and restricted cash and investments in the Airports Enterprise Fund.